TheRobBrennan/azure-certification-renewal-az-204-azure-developer-associate/azure-functions/python/demo-azure-cli/README.md

-# EXAMPLE: Using VS Code
+# EXAMPLE: Using the Azure CLI

 Please see [Quickstart: Create a Python function in Azure from the command line](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-cli-python?tabs=macos%2Cbash%2Cazure-cli%2Cbrowser) for detailed instructions.